manelpuig/rUBot_tutorial_ws/Documentation/1_ROS_setup.md

 You can also use our repository and make your modifications according to the exercises we will propose you.
 In that case, you can follow the instructions:

-- Fork the "rubot_tutorial_ws" repository from my github
+- Fork the "rUBot_tutorial_ws" repository from my github
   ![](./Images/1_Setup/08_fork.png)
 - Open your ROS Noetic environment
 - Clone your forked directory in your home directory of container